-The remaining 9 percent was divided among three areas.
-They are excise taxes and tariffs, earnings from the Federal Reserve's $4.4 trillion in securities holdings, and miscellaneous revenue.
+The remaining 9% was divided among three areas.
+They are excise taxes and tariffs, earnings from the Federal Reserve's securities holdings, and miscellaneous revenue.

-Tax Freedom Day occurred April 24 in 2015.
-That's the first day of the year that Americans earned more income than what they would pay in taxes.
+Tax Freedom Day occurred April 24, 2015.
+That's the first day of the year that Americans have earned enough money to pay the nation's total tax bill for the year.

 The government spent $3.688 trillion.
-That's much less than the $3.9 trillion in the president's budget.
+That's much less than the $3.9 trillion estimated in the president's budget.
 One reason is sequestration limited discretionary spending to $1.1 trillion.
-It's also because mandatory spending was less than estimated.
-Here's the breakout.
+Also, mandatory spending was less than estimated.
+Here's the rundown:

-- Medicare was next, at $540 billion.
+- Medicare was next at $540 billion.
 This was higher than the $526 billion first estimated.
-It's only 57 percent funded by payroll taxes and premiums.
+In 2015, 51% of the program was funded by payroll taxes and premiums.

 - Medicaid cost $350 billion, more than the $336 billion budgeted.

-- All other mandatory programs totaled $529 billion.
+- All other mandatory programs totaled $525 billion.
 These include food stamps, unemployment compensation, and supplemental security for the disabled.
-The Affordable Care Act and TARP were added after their enabling acts were passed.
-This is less than the estimate of $659 billion.
+The Affordable Care Act and Troubled Asset Relief Program were added after their enabling acts were passed.
+This was less than the estimate of $691 billion.

-Interest payments on the national debt were $223 billion.
-Lower interest rates meant that the Treasury didn't pay the budgeted $251 billion.
+Interest on the national debt was $223 billion.
+Lower interest rates meant that the Treasury didn't pay the budgeted $252 billion.

 - Department of Defense – $496.1 billion.